zakimadaoui/proto_helper_lib/README.md

 [Donwload app from the Play Store](www.google.com)

+## Installing in Arduino IDE

+You can download this library as a [`ZIP`](https://github.com/zakimadaoui/proto_helper_lib/archive/refs/heads/main.zip) file and import it into the IDE.
+You can check [this guide](https://www.arduino.cc/en/guide/libraries#toc4) on Importing a .zip Library in Arduino IDE.

+**NB:** you can use this library with any other framework or micro-controller as long as the programming language used is C++.

 ## ProtoHelper Functionality

 * This library takes care of processing the commands recieved in the micro-controller side after a user interaction with the Graphical Interfaces created using the **Proto+** mobile app.